fbpx Housing FAQ | University of West Alabama Skip to main content

 Fish are permitted as long as they are contained in a 10-gallon or smaller aquarium.
 Other creatures, such as reptiles, are prohibited, even if they can live in an aquarium.

-For information about Service Animals or Emotional Support Animals, please contact Will Atkinson, Director of Student Advocacy and Parent Support, at watkinson@uwa.edu.
+For information about service animals or emotional support animals, please contact Will Atkinson, Director of Retention and Student Advocacy, at watkinson@uwa.edu.

 Can I bring my vehicle to campus?